-Professor Larry Kalbers is chair of the Department of Accounting and the R. Chad Dreier Chair in Accounting Ethics.
+Professor Larry Kalbers is Associate Dean of Faculty & Academic Initiatives as well as the R. Chad Dreier Chair in Accounting Ethics.
 He earned a B.A from Wittenberg University, an M.S. from Kent State University, and a Ph.D. from Penn State University.
 Before joining the LMU accounting faculty in 2005, he served as professor of accounting, the director of the School of Professional Accountancy, and the associate dean of the College of Management at the C.W.
 Post Campus of Long Island University.
 Kalbers also taught at Wittenberg University, Penn State University, and John Carroll University.
 His teaching interests include accounting and business ethics, auditing and financial reporting.
 Kalbers gained auditing and accounting experience working for J.K.
 Lasser & Co., Ernst & Ernst, Kalbers and Sturges, Inc., Ernst & Young, and as a sole practitioner.
 He also served as treasurer for several not-for-profit organizations.
 Kalbers is a CPA and a member of the American Institute of CPAs, the American Accounting Association, the Institute of Internal Auditors, and the California Society of CPAs.

 Pennsylvania State University: Ph.D., Accounting 1989

 Kent State University: M.S., Accounting 1975

 Industry Expertise (2)

 - The Institute of Internal Auditors

 THE QUESTION “Imagine a homeowner who purchased a house several years ago that has now dropped one-third in value.
 His income has also fallen, so payments are difficult to meet, and he’ll soon have two children in college.
 He thinks walking away from his mortgage — intentionally defaulting — may make economic sense for his family.
 But he also feels ethically obligated to honor his commitment.
 What should he do?”